PALEOCURRICULUM VITAE

 in 'The return of the dancing dinosaurs', R. Bakker [and uncredited for pp42-43]

-3rd Symposium on Mesozoic Terrestrial Ecosystems, P. Currie, 1984
+Third Symposium on Mesozoic Terrestrial Ecosystems.
+P. Currie, 1984

 Philosophical Transactions of the Royal Society of London: Biological Sciences, S. Chatterjee, 1980